 Animal Chiropractic Was Able To Help

 That is when we were blessed in meeting Dr. Sherry Gaber.
 Compassionate, confident and mindful, Dr. Sherry Gaber met with myself and Peanut at her office roughly ten days after the incident.
 Peanut had some return to her walking ability, but was still wobbly and in pain.
-After an hour of conversation, assessment and recommendations, the healing hands of Dr. Sherry were able to identify her severe misalignment at the atlas of her spine, which was hindering communications between her brain and her back legs.
+After an hour of conversation, assessment and recommendations, the healing hands of Dr. Sherry were able to identify her severe misalignment at the top of her spine, the atlas vertebrae, which was hindering communication between her brain and her back legs.
 With an adjustment and time, Peanut not only gained strength in her back legs, but was able to trot back to my car and peacefully enjoy our drive home.
 After following Dr. Gaber’s advice regarding rest and diet, Peanut was able to maintain her adjustment and proved to be on the road to recovery when meeting with Dr. Gaber two weeks later.